blueberry13-8/text-detoxification/reports/solution_building_report.md

 ### Architecture:
 - I found a pretrained *(on our dataset)* transformer model, T5, for the detoxification task.
 - T5 was selected due to its strong contextual understanding of language.
+- T5 is a Transformer based architecture that uses a text-to-text approach.
+The changes compared to BERT include:
+  - adding a causal decoder to the bidirectional architecture.
+  - replacing the fill-in-the-blank close task with a mix of alternative pre-training tasks.

 ![T5 Architecture](./figures/t5.png)

 ### Motivation: